prakashbh/dsa-2018/README.md

 **Chapter 05: Fundamentals of ALgorithms and Sorting**

 This chapter does not have detailed notes.
-There is only some handouts.
+All sorting algorithms are out togther in this handout: [Sorting Algorithms](https://github.com/prakashbh/dsa-2018/blob/master/course-notes/sorting-algorithms.pdf).

 ### Lab Resources: